CIML-bioinformatic/CB2M_scTransformers/README.md

 ### Clone the github repository

 Use you favorite method to clone this repository in a chosen folder.
-This will create a folder **scLLM** with all the source code.
+This will create a folder **scTransformers** with all the source code.

 ---